pkumarg/scull/README.md

 1) Char device file: /dev/scull0
 2) Scull debugging file: /proc/scullmem

+To remove scull when you are done playing:
+1) sudo ./scull_unload.sh

-Use it on your own risk.
+Note: Use it on your own risk.
 In case of any issue please feel free to raise issue.

+All license are as per original scull license and GPLv3